aino/ainojs-finger/README.md

 - start (0) - starting point
 - duration (600) - animation duration in ms
-- dubltap (true) - set to false for faster tap event if doubletap is not used
+- dbltap (true) - set to false for faster tap event if doubletap is not used

 Events: